-Dr Michelle Foster is an Associate Professor and Associate Dean (Research) at Melbourne Law School.
+Dr Michelle Foster is a Professor and Associate Dean (Research) at Melbourne Law School.
 Michelle is also Director of the International Refugee Law Research Programme in the Institute for International Law and the Humanities at Melbourne Law School.
 Her teaching and research interests are in the areas of public law, international refugee law, and international human rights law.
 Michelle has LLM and SJD degrees from the University of Michigan Law School, where she was a Michigan Grotius Fellow.
 She also holds an LLB and BComm (Hons 1 and the University Medal) from the University of New South Wales.
 Prior to her graduate studies she worked for the Commonwealth Attorney-General’s Department, as Research Director for the Hon AM Gleeson AC (then Chief Justice of NSW) and Legal Research Officer in the Chambers of the NSW Solicitor-General and Crown Advocate.

 Michelle has published widely in the field of international refugee law, and her work has been cited extensively in the international refugee law literature and also in judicial decisions in the United Kingdom, Australia and New Zealand.
 Her first book, International Refugee Law and Socio-Economic Rights: Refuge from Deprivation, was published by Cambridge University Press in 2007, and has been widely and favourably reviewed.
 Michelle is co-author, with James Hathaway, of The Law of Refugee Status, Second Edition, published by CUP in 2014.
 Since joining Melbourne Law School in 2005, Michelle has developed a new curriculum in Refugee Law in both the LLB and JD degrees.
 She has conducted training workshops for the New Zealand Refugee Status Appeals Authority and the Australian Refugee Review Tribunal, and has been engaged as a consultant by the United Nations High Commissioner for Refugees.
 Michelle is an Advisory Board Member of the Melbourne Journal of International Law, an Associate Member of the International Association of Refugee Law Judges and a Board member of AMES (http://www.ames.net.au/).